OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 While Octopus Deploy makes complex deployment automation easy, you might have a scenario where you are still running a manual deployment.
 We have talked to customers with a legacy application that needs some special steps during the release process, or who have esoteric technology that makes it hard to work out where to start the automation journey.

-In this post, you'll find out how you can model your manual deployments with Octopus Deploy and the benefits this will bring to your release process.
+In this post, you'll find out how you can model your manual deployments using manual intervention steps and the benefits this will bring to your release process.

 If you are new to Octopus, you might find this a useful way to advance from your current deployment process to full automation.
 Existing customers may find that this technique allows them to bring to their manual releases all the benefits of approvals and tracking that they get with automated deployments.

 ## Benefits of using Octopus for manual deployments

-- You can use a lifecycle to ensure deployments are made to a test environment before they go live
+- Use lifecycles to track deployments across multiple environments
-- You can ensure each step is completed by an appropriate team member
+- Ensure each step is completed by an authorised team member
--
+- Improve the reliability and traceability of deployments
+- Satisfy audit requirements with less effort

 ## Creating a checklist